 - This option determines whether the selected pin is a telegram pin.
 For more Information see: Telegram Pin | Diagram Elements - Telegram Pin.

 The last input- and output pin can be specified as "variable-number-of-pins".
-Such a pin appears as a single pin in the block's description (the schema), but may be instantiated as a step in an activity diagram with multiple pins.
+Such a pin appears as a single pin in the block's description (the schema), but may be instantiated as a step with multiple pins.
 In other words, the number of pins can be determined individually for each step.

 - Variable Number of Pins in Steps